-Muayad ALAYAN is a Palestinian filmmaker and cinematographer based in Jerusalem.
-He studied film in San Francisco and his graduation project, the documentary Exiles in Jerusalem (2005), won the Kodak Award in the same city.
-His short film debut Why Sabreen?
-(2009), made with and about the youth of his home village, was screened and won awards at film festivals worldwide.
-Alayan is co-founder of Palcine Productions, a collective of filmmakers and audiovisual artists in Jerusalem and Bethlehem.
+Muayad ALAYAN (1985, Palestine) is a filmmaker and cinematographer based in Jerusalem.
+He studied Film in San Francisco, where his graduation project, the documentary Exiles in Jerusalem (2005), won the Kodak Award.
+Alayan’s first feature Al-hob wa al-sariqa wa mashakel ukhra/Love Theft and Other Entanglements (2015) premiered in Berlin.
+The Reports on Sarah and Saleem premiered at IFFR 2018, where it won the Special Jury Prize in the Hivos Tiger Competition and the Hubert Bals Fund Audience Award.
+Alayan is co-founder of Palcine Productions, a collective of filmmakers and audio-visual artists in Jerusalem and Bethlehem.
 In addition, he has worked as a film and cinematography instructor at several academic institutions in Palestine.
-His debut feature Love, Theft and Other Entanglements (2015) premiered in Berlin.

 (selection) Exiles in Jerusalem (2005, short doc), Lesh Sabreen?/Why Sabreen?
 (2009, short), Mute (2010, short), Sacred Stones (2011, short doc, co-dir), Al-hob wa al-sariqa wa mashakel ukhra/Love, Theft and Other Entanglements (2015), The Reports on Sarah and Saleem (2018)

 More info: palcine.net